 \section{Limitations and Conclusion}

 Beyond the prediction of the Next Best View, our method \method is able to evaluate the value of any camera pose given a current estimate of the scene volume.
 We demonstrated this ability with a simple path planning algorithm that looks for the next pose around the current pose iteratively.
 However: \begin{itemize}[leftmargin=5mm] \item Like current methods, \method relies on a depth sensor and assumes that the captured depth maps are perfect.
 In practice, such a sensor is not necessarily available and can also be noisy.
 It would be very interesting to extend the approach to color cameras. \item Also like current methods, it is limited to the prediction of the camera pose for the next step.
-This is a greedy, non-necessarily optimal as multiple camera poses are required anyway for a complete 3D reconstruction.
-We believe that, thanks to its scalability, our method could be extended to the prediction of the ``Next Best Path'', where the future camera poses would be predicted jointly for their complementarity. \end{itemize}
+This is greedy, non-optimal as multiple poses are required anyway for a complete 3D reconstruction.
+Thanks to its scalability, we believe that our method could be extended to the prediction of the ``Next Best Path'', where future camera poses would be predicted jointly for their complementarity. \end{itemize}